The California Frontier Project

 The second of a two part series.
 Read part 1 here.
 In this second part, we discuss Ohlone culture, including political organization, religion, myths, music and art, tools and crafts, the Ohlone today and Ohlone sites you can visit.

-Filed Under: California Indians Tagged With: Amah-Mutsun, Chictactac-Adams, Indian Canyon Nation, Mission Dolores, Mission San José, Muwekma Ohlone, Ohlone, Sanchez Adobe, Santa Cruz
+Filed Under: California History Tagged With: Amah-Mutsun, Chictactac-Adams, Indian Canyon Nation, Mission Dolores, Mission San José, Muwekma Ohlone, Ohlone, Sanchez Adobe, Santa Cruz

 Native Americans of the San Francisco Bay Area: The Ohlone Tribe, Part 1